AlexErlewein/SpellSmut/OriginalGameFiles/PAK_SETUP_INSTRUCTIONS.md

 1. **Missing PAK files**: Make sure you've copied all `.pak` files from your SpellForce installation
 2. **Permission errors**: Ensure you have read permissions for the PAK files
 3. **QuickBMS not found**: Run `bulk_extract_paks.py` first to install QuickBMS
+4. **Cross-platform issues**: If copying PAK files from Windows to macOS, ensure file permissions are correct